Training Requirements

 Residents are required to participate in the following conferences and special lectures:

-• Monthly departmental conferences (Mortality and Morbidity, Brachytherapy, Medical Physics Journal Club)
+• Departmental conferences as directed (Mortality and Morbidity, Brachytherapy, Medical Physics Journal Club)